Literature Review - The Little Book of Thunks; (Part 1) Philosophy for Children and for Everyone Else

 - If I have a pig's heart valve implanted in my heart am I part pig?
 Am I more pig-like than someone without it?

-Questions of Degree or Comparative Value
+Questions of Degree and Comparative Values

-Many may feel that the solution to some of the questions can be seen as being one of degree or comparison.
+The solution to some of the questions can be seen as being one of degree or comparison.
 Questions of degree and comparative value occur every day in determining, for example, whether one has performed well or badly in an event.
 What if you come first in a minor athletic event you're expected to win?
 What about coming second but in a personal best time?
 What about coming a 'disappointing' eighth in an Olympic final?
 Which is the best performance?
 The first is a victory, the second is the best one could achieve, whilst the third is the greatest performance in absolute terms.
 How do we compare these performances?

-The question included in the book could be thought about in more than one way leading to different answers.
+The question included in the book could be thought about in more than one way each leading to different answers.
 It may be considered as a matter of degree, or it may be considered as a matter of what constitutes humanity.
 As far as degree is concerned, if a heart valve doesn't make you part-pig, what about other internal organs?
 What about replacing external body parts - legs and arms - with pig's trotters?
 Just what percentage of the body can be replaced before you consider it to be part-pig?
 As far as humanity is concerned, can everything be replaced apart from the brain, without removing the essential human quality?
 What about the soul?
 (Whatever that is?)

 - Would you rather be a brave fool or a clever coward?